City of self-love: checking into the best spa hotels in Paris

 You may have just set foot in Paris, but let us whisk you to Japan via Hotel Hana, a stay where architect Laura Gonzalez has mixed the Baroque flourishes of the French Empire with the Zen delicacy of Far Eastern decor.
 The result is a cross-cultural look of rooms lined with tatami matting, silks embossed with the hotel’s namesake flower, and wabi-sabi ceramics.

 In the bijou stone-and-wood spa, which has two treatment cabins, your day slows to a meditative pace.
-You’re surrounded by murals of koi and wafted with hand-held paper fans, and treatments include energy-giving reiki, lymphatic reflexology and Qi-boosting massages infused with matcha and yuzu, carried out by the skilled therapists from Paris’s Lymfea wellness outfit.
+You’re surrounded by murals of koi and treatments include energy-giving reiki, lymphatic reflexology and kobido massages, carried out by the skilled therapists from Paris’s Lymfea wellness outfit.
 And a petite pool, better suited to soaking than swimming, is ideal for some self-reflection.

-Open from 9am to 8pm; massages can be booked out of hours for a 20% surcharge.
+Open from 10am to 8pm (pool hours are 7am to 9pm); massages can be booked out of hours (from 9am to 10am and 8pm to 9pm) for a surcharge and on request.
 Guests can book a private, hour-long session in the pool for free at reception.

 A little extra pampering ‘Red-light’ is usually the signal for ‘no-go’, but we encourage you to head towards it on this occasion — on rue La Fayette, Octane’s pods immerse you in a rosy glow that leaves you looking just as luminous.